 Now, with special effects being so much better, Doctor Who may be more frightening than ever.
 But in an age when televisions are littered with serial killers and worse, the creatures here still have a B-movie quality to them: kinda creepy, kinda campy.
 Are they a little freaky?
 Yes.
 Will they force the average adult into years of counseling?
 Probably not.
 The violence they perpetrate shouldn't be excused or ignored, but it's only fair to say that their visceral impact is, for the most part, PG.

-The show has a few other issues: Sexual allusions and situations are sporadic but still present.
+The show has a few other issues: Sexual allusions and situations (including references to same-sex marriage) are sporadic but still present.
 Mild profanities (including the British curse "bloody") and misuses of God's name tag along occasionally.
 More significantly, the series has been known to dabble in religious themes—not always to the comfort of Christians.
-Its current worldview is essentially humanist.
+Its current worldview is essentially humanist, and it sometimes mocks or dismisses certain religious ideas or ideals.
 And the mere presence of a Time Lord who, essentially, raises himself from the dead every few seasons does in itself provoke a host of theological issues.

 Even so, Doctor Who usually feels rooted in a more genteel past.
 It's a fun, witty show with geek-friendly charm.
 And there are certainly far worse ways to spend a Saturday night these days than taking a trip on the TARDIS.
 But as the Doctor would surely warn anyone who glibly steps through its doors, you ride at your own risk, and there are no guarantees of what you might see.

 Actor Peter Capaldi is introduced as the 12th Doctor, landing in Victorian London with a T. rex.
 The Doctor is confused and rattled at first (which always happens when he changes personages), but soon he and human helpmate Clara settle in to deal with a bevy of murderous cyborgs looking for the Promised Land.